piotrfutymski/Hartree-Fock-App-Linux/README.md

 $ mkdir pic
 ```

-Now you can run bash script with example input like:
+Now you can run bash script with example input like this:

 ```
 $ ./HF.sh H2O.txt out.txt
 ```
+Output an be find in out.txt and molecular orbitals grphs in pic folder.

 ## Input file